uskawi/MammaRecipes/README.md

       - Subscribe form by default, hidden, appears after clicking on the subscribe button or subscribe in the footer.
    7. Contact Form
     [Image showing contact form](assets/images/ReadmeImages/subscribe.jpg)<br>
-      - Contact form  by default, hidden, appears after clicking on the subscribe button or subscribe in the footer.
+      - Contact form,  by default, hidden, appears after clicking on the subscribe button or subscribe in the footer.
    8. Footer
     [Image showing the Footer](assets/images/ReadmeImages/footer-readme.jpg)<br>
    - Footer is composed of an image and part that holds all the content: social media links, contact, subscribe, CopyRights.